Non-Disclosure Agreement

 Information is not Confidential Information if it:

-• Is already public (through no fault of yours or ours).
+• Is already public (through no fault of ours).

-• Was in your possession before disclosure, free from confidentiality duties.
+• Was in our possession before disclosure, free from confidentiality duties.

 • Is received from a third party not under confidentiality obligations.